Story Behind the Song: Reba McEntire, ‘Somebody’s Chelsea’

-Reba: When I got the inspiration for that song, I was watching a movie, ‘P.S.
-I Love You‘ [with] Harry Connick, Jr. [and] Hillary Swank.
-And they’re sitting at the booth in the café and she’s saying how much she loved her husband who passed on.
-I don’t know his name in the movie, it could’ve been Frank or something.
+McEntire: When I got the inspiration for that song, I was watching a movie, P.S.
+I Love You [with] Harry Connick Jr. [and] Hillary Swank.
+And they’re sitting at the booth in the cafe, and she’s saying how much she loved her husband who passed on.
+I don’t know his name in the movie; it could’ve been Frank or something.

-The trick was finding the right direction, and once we got the direction in, the melody came at 5:00 AM.
+The trick was finding the right direction, and once we got the direction in, the melody came at 5AM.
 I woke up with the melody in my head and ran downstairs and put it down, the basic part of it.
 Usually when I do that and then I go back to bed and wake up a few hours later and then listen to it, it’s usually awful.
-But every now and then, it will hold up even better than I thought, because I’m usually half-asleep.
+But every now and then, it will hold up even better than I thought, because I’m usually half asleep.
 It seemed to fit the mood, and I just kind of went from there.

 I thought it was such a clever and unusual idea.
 I’d never heard it like that before.
 I think the story was a bit different in the movie.
 It was a younger girl whose husband had died suddenly, so we decided to make it an older man who had been married about 60 years and lost the love of his life.
 And the singer’s thinking, “I hope somebody loves me like that.”

 Reba came up with the name Chelsea.
 It’s a relative of hers, and she was attached to it.
-I thought that’s an unusual name, which I like, but I started thinking, ‘How are we going to rhyme it?’
-But if you sing Chelsea, an E-rhyme worked out perfectly to rhyme with Chelsea.
-At first I was thinking, “How do you rhyme Elsea?” [laughs] You go through all of those things when you’re thinking, “How are we going to write this?”
+I thought, “That’s an unusual name,” which I like, but I started thinking, “How are we going to rhyme it?”
+But if you sing Chelsea, an “E” rhyme worked out perfectly to rhyme with Chelsea.
+At first I was thinking, “How do you rhyme Elsea?”
+[Laughs] You go through all of those things when you’re thinking, “How are we going to write this?”
 But it made it all the more challenging trying to keep that name.
-And now every where I go, I seem to hear that name Chelsea.
+And now everywhere I go, I seem to hear that name Chelsea.
 It’s a beautiful name.